 How popular is the baby name Margaret in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Margaret and check out all the blog posts that mention the name Margaret.
+Plus, check out all the blog posts that mention the name Margaret.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 From an interview with Saturday Night Live comedian Michael Che: